mrquincle/fbm/README.md

     mix-display slog-met

 The abbreviation `met` stands for Metropolis-Hastings.
-The variable `met-indicators` is variable `R` in the algorithm (the  number of iterations of the MH step).
+Here `met-indicators` means algorithm 5.
+The variable after `met-indicators` is variable `R` in the algorithm (the number of iterations of the MH step), so `R=4`.

 It is possible to plot something with